 8. What funding sources do you accept?

 Various funding sources are accepted.
-We can accept private insurance, consolidated funds, Medicare, OHIP, VR funds, and self pay.
-Staff members are available to discuss funding concerns and to assist in identifying funding sources.
+We can accept private insurance, consolidated funds, Medicare, OHIP, VR funds, and self-pay.
+Hearing staff members are available to discuss funding concerns and to assist in identifying funding sources.

 Unfortunately the program cannot openly accept Medicaid.
 Under certain circumstances, with a single case agreement, the client’s state may agree to pay for treatment.
 The client and family are encouraged to contact Medicaid directly to discuss funding.